-Students who have met all graduation requirements except for earning a credit in either Algebra II or English 12 (not both) may earn the credit for the course by taking a state-approved examination and achieving a passing score as defined by MSDE.
+Students who have met all graduation requirements except for earning a credit in English 12 may earn the credit for the course by taking a state-approved examination and achieving a passing score as defined by MSDE.
 Contact your school counselor for more details.